aaronpk/oauth-client-intermediary-metadata/oauth-client-intermediary-metadata.md

 This specification extends the client information response defined in {{RFC7591}} and {{RFC7592}}.

-Upon a successful registration request, the authorization server returns a client identifier for the combination of the client, end user application, and any intermediaries specified in the request.
+Upon a successful registration request, the authorization server returns a client identifier for the combination of the client and any intermediaries specified in the request.

-In addition to the response fields defined in Section 3.2 of {{RFC7591}} and Section 3 of {{RFC7592}}, the response MUST also contain all registered metadata about the end user application and any intermediaries.
+In addition to the response fields defined in Section 3.2 of {{RFC7591}} and Section 3 of {{RFC7592}}, the response MUST also contain all registered metadata about the intermediaries.
 The authorization server MAY reject or replace any of the requested metadata values submitted during the registration and substitute them with suitable values.

 The following is a non-normative example response of a successful registration: